alextanhongpin/architecture-decision-records/golang/063-functional-option.md

 ## Type dependent options

 When the options are type dependent, which means they differ based on the type passed in, we can use reflect type to store the options by types mapping.

+## Naming

+Use Config for the root, and Option for the modifier